Lenistwo/kotlin-simpay-api/readme.md

 val directBilling: DirectBilling  =  DirectBilling("apiKey")

-val request: DbTransactionRequest =  DbTransactionRequest() val request.id = 1 // can be omitted  by passing value in constructor val request.key = "key" // can be omitted  by passing value in constructor val request.secret = "secret"  // can be omitted  by passing value in constructor
+val request: DbTransactionRequest =  DbTransactionRequest() request.id = 1 // can be omitted  by passing value in constructor request.key = "key" // can be omitted  by passing value in constructor request.secret = "secret"  // can be omitted  by passing value in constructor

 val response: APIResponse<DbTransaction>  = directBilling.getTransaction(request)
 val error: Array<String> = response.error // List of errors, if request was successful list will be empty